 Rural hospitals were not split according to teaching status, because rural teaching hospitals were rare.
-For example, rural teaching hospitals generally comprise about 2% or less of the total hospital universe.
+For example, rural teaching hospitals generally comprise about 3% or less of the total hospital universe.
 The bed size categories were defined within location and teaching status because they would otherwise have been redundant.
 Rural hospitals tend to be small; urban non-teaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
 Yet it was important to recognize gradations of size within these types of hospitals.
 For example, in serving rural discharges, the role of "large" rural hospitals (particularly rural referral centers) often differs from the role of "small" rural hospitals.

 Hospital Type - freestanding children's or other hospital.
 Children's hospitals restrict admissions to children, while other hospitals admit both adults and children.
 There may be significant differences in practice patterns, casemix, severity of illness, and available services between children's hospitals and other hospitals.
 Freestanding children's hospitals are assigned to a separate stratum and can be identified using KID_STRATUM=9999 (or 9998 in 2003).
 Children's units in general hospitals were not stratified as children's hospitals.
-Data from the Children's Hospital Association (CHA) were used to help verify the AHA list of children's hospitals.
+Prior to the 2016 KID, data from the Children's Hospital Association (CHA) were used to help verify the AHA list of children's hospitals.
+For 2016, children's hospitals were identified using only AHA data.